August 1987 Philippine coup attempt: Malacañang

 RAM marked their arrival in Manila by firing their guns into the air, waking up many residents of the capital and alerting government forces to their whereabouts.
 Honasan led one column on a night attack on Malacañang while leaving two deputies to lead attacks on Philippine Air Force headquarters at Villamor Air Base in Pasay and several television stations.

 At 1:45 am, Honasan ordered 200 of his men and several V-150 armored vehicles to advance down Jose Laurel Street towards the palace.
 Despite reaching Malacañang's gates, his forces were beaten back by the Presidential Security Group led by Colonel Voltaire Gazmin, who were reinforced by the Philippine Marines commanded by Brigadier General Rodolfo Biazon, forcing them to retreat into nearby roads.
 Fifteen minutes later, Colonel Reynaldo Ochosa led his 62nd Infantry Battalion to assault the nearby Nagtahan Bridge, only to be repulsed by loyalist soldiers.
 He was followed by the 14th IB under Lieutenant Colonel Melchor Acosta Jr., who retreated after another round of government fire.
 At this time, the rebels ambushed a car carrying Aquino's son Noynoy as he was returning to the palace, wounding him and killing three of his companions.
 He sustained injuries from five bullets, one of which remained lodged in his neck for the rest of his life.
 Two palace sentries were also reported to have been shot.

 Realizing that his assault had failed, Honasan ordered his men to regroup at Camp Aguinaldo.
 Near Nagtahan Bridge, they were met by unarmed civilians supporting the president who jeered at them.
-The rebels opened fire on the crowd with automatic weapons, killing eleven people, ten of whom were minors, and injuring 54.
+The rebels opened fire on the crowd with automatic weapons, killing 11 people, including 10 minors, and injuring 54.

 Aquino, who resided at the nearby Arlegui Guest House, was woken up at 1:30 am by the gunfire and was asked by one of her daughters what was happening.
 After her duty officer went out to inspect the situation, she made futile calls to Ramos, who was on this way to Camp Aguinaldo at that time, and her Executive Secretary, Joker Arroyo, before deciding to wait the fighting out by praying the rosary with her daughter.
 At 4:45 a.m. she went on the air to announce that the attack on Malacañang had been repulsed and that she was safe and well.
 She urged people to stay indoors until the rebellion was quelled and suspended classes in Metro Manila as well as her scheduled trip to Central Luzon that day.
 Listeners recalled her voice being reassuring, unhurried and unemotional.